-What’s really interesting about pain, is that once you feel into it – give it the space to share the insights it has shown up to share – then the pain can resolve itself.
+What’s really interesting about painful sensations, is that once you feel into them – give them the space to share the insights they’ve shown up to share – then that discomfort can resolve itself.

 That is of course, if we take action on what our body is communicating to us!